halcyonproject/.github/devices/device_req.md

-# conquerOS Oficial device Requirements
+# Halcyon Oficial device Requirements

 You can check reference of used keyword [here](https://datatracker.ietf.org/doc/html/rfc2119).

-conquerOS Official Devices have to complete following requirements:
+Halcyon Official Devices have to complete following requirements:

 ## Architecture
 * The device have to be ARM64 Based.